jjfeng/jjfeng.github.io/index.md

 </script><noscript>Sorry, you need Javascript on to email me.</noscript>

 ## News
+- I gave a talk as part of the ASA Statistical Learning and Data Science webinar series on deep learning!
+Check out the slides [here](https://www.jeanfeng.com/easier_slds.pdf).
 - Our work on [online recalibration and revision of clinical prediction models](https://ww2.amstat.org/meetings/biop/2021/onlineprogram/AbstractDetails.cfm?AbstractID=302405) was presented at BIOP 2021.
 - [Romain Pirracchio](https://www.romainpirracchio.org/) and I have received a grant from the [UCSF-Stanford CERSI program](https://pharm.ucsf.edu/cersi) for our proposal "Safe algorithmic change protocols for modifications to AI/ML-based Software as a Medical Device".
 This grant will be done in close collaboration with Berkman Sahiner and Alexej Gossmann from the US FDA.